peterhinch/micropython_eeprom/flash/FLASH.md

 This performs a basic test of single and multi-byte access to chip 0.
 The test reports how many chips can be accessed.
 Existing array data will be lost.
 This primarily tests the driver: as a hardware test it is not exhaustive.
+It does provide a quick verification that all chips can be accessed.

 ## 5.2 full_test(count=10)